purescript-hyper/purescript-hypertrout/docs/src/index.md

 ``` {.haskell include=docs/src/Site2.purs snippet=main}
 ```

-Notice how the composition of handler functions, using the value-level operator `:<|>`, matches the structure of our routing type.
+Notice how the `resources` record matches the names and structure of our routing type.
 If we fail to match the type we get a compile error.

 ## Multi-Method Resources